Updated June 8, 2023

 So how do you negotiate – and set the platform for long-term fidelity and dependability?

-There are three ways of doing so, which includes:
+There are three ways of doing so, which include:

-- know the boundary of using the time, resources, and money;
+- know the boundary of using time, resources, and money;

 - be up-front concerning the intentions; and

-The above-given rules do not set the path for under promise and over delivery.
-In fact, the scenario of under promise and over delivery should be avoided to get rid of unwanted risk that can hamper the reputation of the firm in most dangerous ways.
-It not only puts the company in compromising positions but may even break the clients trust.
-If the companies wish to overdeliver the product, then they should contemplate hard and plan it thoroughly so that it works in their favor and not in contrary.
+Under-promise and overdelivering helps eliminate the unwanted risk that can hamper the firm’s reputation in the most dangerous ways.
+It puts the company in compromising positions and may even break the client’s trust.
+If the companies wish to overdeliver the product, they should contemplate hard and plan it thoroughly to work in their favor and not on the contrary.